 The Shenandoah University TOEFL test code is 5613.

-- SAT critical reading score of 450 or higher or ACT examination composite score of 19 or higher.
+- SAT critical reading score of 450 or higher on SATs administered prior to March 2016 or 25 or higher on the SAT Reading Test section of SATs administered in or after March 2016 or ACT examination composite score of 19 or higher.

 Conditional Admission of Non-Native English Speakers